 Dolomites, Hiking Alta Via dei Monzoni

-Scattered around the side of the mountains and the valleys there are small cities and scenic villages perfect for a lazy stroll, and where you can enjoy local hospitality: food in this part of the country is rich, comforting and simply mouthwatering, and you can pair it with crispy, fruity wines.
+Scattered around the side of the mountains and valleys are small cities and scenic villages perfect for a lazy stroll and where you can enjoy local hospitality.
+The food in this part of the country is rich, comforting, and simply mouthwatering, and you can pair it with crispy, fruity wines.

 Needless to say, the Dolomites call for adventure sports.
 Winter is a great season to visit, as the mountains get covered in snow and you can go skiing or snowboarding.

 During the spring and summer months, the Dolomites are all about hiking.
-There are hundreds of trails of varying length and difficulty, many of which suitable also to families with children.
-Some trails are easy to reach and to follow and can be completed within a few hours.
+There are hundreds of trails of varying length and difficulty, many of which are also suitable for families with children.
+Some trails are easy to reach and follow and can be completed within a few hours.
 Others require an expert guide and – for the most challenging ones – days of walking, going from one mountain hut to the other.

-The Dolomites are also a perfect destination for thrilling adventures seekers.
-There are plenty of activities you can experience, inclusing white water rafting, canyoning, and tandem paragliding
+The Dolomites are also a perfect destination for thrilling adventure-seekers.
+There are plenty of activities to choose from, including white water rafting, canyoning, and tandem paragliding

 Last but not least, the Dolomites are home to an incredible cultural and musical event – I Suoni delle Dolomiti (“Sounds of the Dolomites”) whereby between June and July concerts are held at different times of day (look out for sunrise concerts for a truly special atmosphere) in the open, nature being the perfect amplifier for the music played.